I have a wife and two children and consider myself the luckiest man alive! One of my passions is body art and designing

-As an avid drawer, I have personally designed all of my own tattoo and so have never seen any of mine on someone else.
+As an avid drawer, I have personally designed all of my own tattoos and so have never seen any of mine on someone else.

-Body art is an extension of a persons personality, so I believe that your tattoo should reflect that.
-Obviously everybody has different ideas about their own body art, so in my opinion the best way to get the most individual design, which reflects your own personality is to do it yourself!
+Body art is an extension of a person's personality, so I believe that your tattoo should reflect that.
+Obviously, everybody has different ideas about their own body art, so in my opinion, the best way to get the most individual design that reflects your own personality is to do it yourself!

 The sketch I have below shows the steps I would take in order to come up with a simple yet very effective and professional-looking tattoo.

 1. Start Simple

 I started with two curved lines that cross over just above the halfway point or the "heart" of the tattoo.
 If the design is going on a part of the body such as the lower leg or the upper arm, you can rearrange the location of the "heart" to accentuate the curves and shape of the body.

 The next step is to decide on the thickness of the design.
-You do can make it thicker by doubling up the lines as seen opposite.
+You do can make it thicker by doubling up the lines as seen above.
 Two things to bear in mind: